botbreeder/what-the-matrix-is/README.md

 }
 ```

 The whole point is to put the _narrative_ into the _spatial_.

-Lights, materials, textures, meshes, sounds, etc, are _the shapes of_ narrative.
+Lights, materials, textures, meshes, sounds, etc, are _the shapes of_ the narrative elements.
+They are the way the narrative elements get in touch and interact.

 ### Object entities